 Bex is a British expat who moved to Greece to learn a different culture.
 She has travelled to and lived and taught in various places around the globe, including Sri Lanka and Cambodia, and now finds herself living in Athens.
-Increasingly frustrated with the incorrect reportage of this beautiful country, Bex shares her experiences of living in Greece on her blog, Leaving Cairo, where she aims to give a truer representation of the goings on in Greece and Athens.
+Increasingly frustrated with the incorrect reportage of this beautiful country, Bex shares her experiences of living in Greece on her blog, Life Beyond Borders, where she aims to give a truer representation of the goings-on in Greece and Athens.

 To learn more about moving to Greece, have a look at our Greece guide.